Support local vendors during Shop & Grub at Naftzger Park

 WICHITA, Kan.
-(KSNW) — Every third Sunday for the remaining months of Nov. and Dec., Festive ICT is hosting Shop & Grub at Naftzger Park, 601 E Douglas Ave, from 11 a.m. to 4 p.m.
+(KSNW) — Every third Sunday, Festive ICT is hosting Shop & Grub at Naftzger Park, 601 E. Douglas, from 11 a.m. to 4 p.m.

 At Shop & Grub, a variety of vendors sell items such as accessories, art, home goods, jewelry, vintage clothing, wine and more.
 While you shop, enjoy music from DJ Magnum and Macrobiotics.
 Adults 21 and up can even grab an alcoholic beverage provided by Wave ICT.